zektorum/disk_usage_exporter/README.md

   --port PORT           specify metrics port --search-root SEARCH_ROOT
-                        specify the directory that will be used to search for subdirectories to analyze -d, --debug           enable debug logs
+                        specify the directory that will be used to search for subdirectories to analyze --exclude-dirs [EXCLUDE_DIRS ...]
+                        specify directories to be excluded from processing -d, --debug           enable debug logs
   -v, --version         show program's version number and exit
 ```